Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Event** &mdash; The event_type field is restricted to specific values that are not suited for &mu;seismic monitoring
 - **Origin** &mdash; The position is expressed in latitude and longitude.
 This will need to be changed to x, y and z.
-- **Magnitude** &mdash; The magnitude object would benefit from adding a field to store the corner frequency.
-This would allow for the a large range of source p
+- **Magnitude** &mdash; The magnitude object would benefit from adding a field to store the corner frequency, P-wave and S-wave Energy.
+This would allow for the a large range of source parameters to be computed on the fly and not stored in the magnitude object.
+This

 The QuakeML format was designed to store seismic data at a regional and global scale.
 Consequently, the QuakeML format has adopted a spherical coordinate system storing the location information in latitude and longitude.